Spekulucius/obsidian-brainhack/README.md

 ![](/images/brainhack-color.gif)

 >I made this theme *(mainly for myself)*, because I like to adjust the look of Obsidian on a regular basis.
-However, it needed adjusting more than one variable, to get everything going.
+However, it needed adjusting more than one variable to get everything going.
 >>Thats why I made Brainhack - **it is for changing to the color you are comfortable with on the fly, without distracting yourself from the workflow!**

 ![](/images/brainhack-ui.gif)